niceyeti/tutornetes/clusters/base_cluster/istio_setup.md

 ### VirtualService

-Recall that K8s Service objects provide a stable network identity for a service via label selector: `app: my_app` and they map ports (a process-level abstraction).
+Recall that K8s Service objects provide a stable network identity for a service via a label selector: `app: my_app` and they map ports (a process-level abstraction).
 A VirtualService is a layer above a Service, providing additional functionality such as routing, retries, or weighting (e.g. 90/10).
 VirtualService objects map to Service objects or subsets of Service objects via their `host` definition.
 Logically these operate as userspace proxies, though I don't know this is the case.

 The following rules apply:
 * VirtualServices (vs) may mention multiple hosts, but hosts (names) may exist in only one VirtualService.